 Severe low blood sugar is serious and can happen when you least expect it, which makes it imperative that you are prepared and that those around you know what action to take.

 I’ve discussed hypoglycemia in detail before, as well as how to use GvokeTM premixed glucagon products to bring your blood sugars back to a safe range.
-What has happened since last time we discussed Gvoke is that the auto-injector, Gvoke HypoPenTM (glucagon injection), is now available.
+What has happened since the last time we discussed Gvoke is that the auto-injector, Gvoke HypoPenTM (glucagon injection), is now available.

 This is very exciting because we now have another easy way to administer glucagon.
 Like the prefilled syringe (Gvoke PFS), Gvoke HypoPen is a premixed and prefilled product, but with Gvoke HypoPen, you (or the person administering the product) will never see the needle and the administration process is very intuitive.